tybritten/rag-pdf/README.md

 For ease of development, I am cannibalizing parts of the original code and putting them under `components/`.

+There are also multiple `requirements.txt`'s floating in various parts of the repo.
+The top-level `requirements.txt` is the one I have in my `venv` while developing.

 Notes when running/developing locally on an M1 Mac.

 For parsing: